Luis and Sutton are two vastly different children, brought together when their parents’ relationship becomes serious.

 You can find even more books about divorce, blended families, and social-emotional learning HERE.

 Afoma Umesi is a freelance writer and editor with a voracious appetite for children's books.
-She's passionate about literacy and freelancing and shares book lists, book reviews, and freelancing resources on her blog.
+She's passionate about literacy and freelancing and shares book lists, book reviews, and freelancing resources on her website.
 You can also connect with Afoma on Twitter.